Movie Review – Wolfman (2025)

 Synopsis: A family at a remote farmhouse is attacked by an unseen animal, but as the night stretches on, the father begins to transform into something unrecognizable.

-In the fifteen years since 2010’s Benicio del Toro-led The Wolfman, the gradual soft reboot of Universal’s Monster Cinematic Universe ekes out box-office success with The Invisible Man director Leigh Whannell’s next horror flick, Wolfman, a remake of the 1941 classic starring Lon Chaney Jr and Claude Rains, here boasting the very best effects modern studio filmmaking can buy.
-Sadly, Whannell’s dour, suffocated affair is a turgid misfire, a cloying mess of atmospheric setting, unlikeable characters and a ponderous, stuttering pace that is more annoying than it is effective.
-It’s one of those films where the very good elements summoned by Whannell, from the cast to the setting to the production design, by rights ought to produce the sinister magic for which the filmmaker is renowned – he is, after all, one half of the writing team behind the original Saw, while also giving us the terrific sci-fi horror indie flick Upgrade – but we’re really only left with an obnoxiously uneven and devastatingly passionless product, resulting in a thoroughly disappointing viewing experience.
+In the fifteen years since 2010’s Benicio del Toro-led The Wolfman, the gradual soft reboot of Universal’s Monster Cinematic Universe has eked out sporadic box-office success.
+With The Invisible Man director Leigh Whannell’s remake of the 1941 classic The Wolf Man, originally starring Lon Chaney Jr and Claude Rains, the studio aims to revitalise the iconic horror lineage using the very best effects modern filmmaking can offer.
+Unfortunately, Whannell’s sombre, suffocating effort is a turgid misfire—a cloying mix of atmospheric setting, unlikeable characters, and a ponderous, stuttering pace that irritates more than it terrifies.
+Despite the pedigree involved, including Whannell’s reputation for delivering sinister magic in Upgrade and as co-writer of the original Saw, Wolfman is an obnoxiously uneven and devastatingly passionless product, resulting in a thoroughly disappointing viewing experience.

-Blake Lovell (Christopher Abbott) lives with his wife Charlotte (Julia Garner) and daughter Ginger (Matilda Firth) in San Francisco, far removed from his childhood home of Oregon, where Blake lived with his controlling and militaristic father.
-Upon learning that his father has been declared deceased by the state after going missing some thirty years prior, Blake takes his family back to Oregon to wrap up his late father’s personal affairs, including the family home on a farm out in the woods.
-Upon arriving they meet Derek (Benedict Hardie), who offers to guide them to the Lovell farmhouse, only to be attacked by a mysterious creature lurking in the forest, terrifying the trio of newcomers and forcing them inside for the night.
-Cut off from the world thanks to their isolation, things take a grim turn when Blake, who was scratched by the creature, starts to manifest strange and mysterious after-effects from his encounter, with Charlotte and Ginger suddenly being forced to confront the danger both inside and out.
+Blake Lovell (Christopher Abbott) lives with his wife Charlotte (Julia Garner) and daughter Ginger (Matilda Firth) in San Francisco, far removed from his childhood home in Oregon, where he grew up under the thumb of his controlling, militaristic father.
+When Blake learns that his father has been declared legally deceased after going missing some thirty years earlier, he reluctantly takes his family back to Oregon to settle his late father’s affairs, including managing the decrepit family farmhouse deep in the woods.
+Upon arrival, they encounter Derek (Benedict Hardie), a neighbour who offers to guide them to the property but is attacked en route by a mysterious creature lurking in the forest.
+This terrifying incident forces the Lovell family into isolation at the farmhouse, and things take a grim turn when Blake, scratched by the creature during the attack, begins to exhibit strange and unsettling symptoms.
+As Blake’s condition deteriorates, Charlotte and Ginger must confront the growing danger from both within their family and the predatory forces outside.